SFTtech/kevin/doc/container/lxd.md

 LXD Containers
 ==============

-Falk can manage [LXD](https://linuxcontainers.org/lxd/) containers.
+Justin can manage [LXD](https://linuxcontainers.org/lxd/) containers.
 The launched container must run a SSH server such that the buildsystem is able to execute the build steps via remote commands.